A THOUSAND WORDS - Alex Waterhouse-Hayward's blog on pictures, plants, politics and whatever else is on his mind.

 As I lay in bed I could see the flickering of movement in the steel persianas that were attached to the window/door that faced the back garden.
 As Mercedes hung clothes to dry, her movements would register (I was many years away from reading about Plato’s cave) as flickering shadows and bits of lights suggesting the surreal existence of a hot Buenos Aires summer afternoon.
 I could hear the cicadas.

 It was during one of those hot afternoons, that a thought came to my head.
 I was going to help myself to all the candy corn I wanted.
 I got up and opened one of the armoire doors.
 I found the clear cellophane package and gorged myself.
 I noticed that there was a mirror on the inside of the door and I stared at myself.
-I went through a process that I will never forget (which had nothing to do with the chinelazos, or a whipping that I got from my other where she used a Filipino sandal, as punishment).
+I went through a process that I will never forget (which had nothing to do with the chinelazos, or a whipping that I got from my mother where she used a Filipino sandal, as punishment).
 I looked at the person in the mirror and I thought, “That is me.
 I am that person in the mirror.
 I am nobody else and nobody else is me.
 That’s me.”

 Los Espejos